kataw/kataw/test/__snapshot__/parser/expressions/classes/invalid-class-fields.md

 ✖ Missing an opening brace - '{ - start: 126, end: 128
 ✖ Expression expected - start: 126, end: 128
-✖ The left-hand side of an assignment expression must be a variable or a property access - start: 126, end: 128 ✖ Expression expected - start: 128, end: 129
+✖ The left-hand side of an assignment expression must be a variable or a property access - start: 126, end: 128 ✖ Identifier expected - start: 128, end: 129
 ✖ Declaration or statement expected - start: 129, end: 130
 ✖ Missing an opening brace - '{ - start: 144, end: 147
 ✖ Expression expected - start: 144, end: 147